DaehwanKimLab/hisat-genotype/_pages/manual.md

 ## Requirements

-HISATgenotype is encoded in python2 and contains standard python libraries.
+HISAT-genotype is encoded in python2 and contains standard python libraries.
 A python 2.7 release is recommended.
 Additional software required is [Samtools] version 1.3 or later.